Simple Holiday Decorating: My Top Tips

 • Choosing fewer knick knacks and trinkets and opting to invest in more quality pieces that will last for years to come.

-• Creating a decorating process that is quick and impactful, not an all day event (because I don’t have time for that anymore).
+• Creating a decorating process that is quick and impactful, not a long, drawn-out event (because I don’t have time for that anymore).

 • Making my home feel decorated but NOT cluttered; it’s a fine line!

-After spending some time reflecting on how I want to accomplish this, I have come up with a plan that works well for me.
+After spending some time reflecting on how to accomplish this, I have come up with a plan that makes these goals easier to achieve.

 This is fairly straightforward if your home is already decorated in the neutral tones that seem to be dominating home decor.
 But even if you live with more color, it is easily accomplished!

-My house is mostly whites and tans with blue.
+My house is mostly whites and tans with black.
 That is my base.

 I choose an ACCENT color for each season that I layer on top of that palette to give it a fresh feel.